-Washington, DC Just two days after the Western expedition was approved by the U.S. Congress, Jefferson announces the planned “voyage of discovery” to French naturalist Bernard Lacépède (1756–1825).
-Jefferson suggests that they may find mastodons and megalonyxes in fossil and living forms.
+Just two days after the Western (Lewis and Clark) expedition was funded by the U.S. Congress, President Jefferson announces the planned “voyage of discovery” to French naturalist Bernard Lacépède.
+Jefferson suggests that they may find mastodons and megalonyxes in both fossil and living forms.

 Voyage of Discovery